 I’ve been wanting to experiment with a crescent roll pastry and thought it would make the perfect looking candy cane with a cherry topping peeking through.
 I couldn’t do just cherries, so I added some cream cheese filling for one of my favorite pastry flavor combinations.

 The most difficult party of this recipe is getting the candy cane shape right.
 I did have to move things around a couple of times to get the curve that I wanted.
 After that, it was super easy adding the cheese and cherry filling, and folding over the triangle ends over for a lovely striped effect.

 My 5 year old daughter has turned into quite the little photography assistant.
 She loves doing hand modeling and holding reflector boards (minimal hand shake involved).
 However, her favorite part is biting into the finished product.
 She told me her favorite part was the white icing (more sugar please for optimal hyperactivity).

 No Christmas brunch would be complete without a Cranberry Orange Mimosa Float and my favorite Broccoli Cheddar Strata with Blender Hollandaise sauce…SO good!
 Once brunch is officially consumed, have a Crockpot full of Cranberry Mulled Wine on stand by to keep things interesting.

 - 2 packages of refrigerated crescent rolls

-- 1 8oz.
+- 1 8 oz.
 Cream Cheese; softened

 - 1 egg

-- ⅓ C. Sugar
+- 1/3 C. Sugar

 - 1 Can Cherry Pie Filling

-- ½ C. Powdered Sugar
+- 1/2 C. Powdered Sugar

-- 1½ Tbsp.
+- 1 1/2 Tbsp.
 Milk

-- Preheat oven to 350 degrees.
+Preheat oven to 350 degrees.

 On a cookie sheet, arrange crescent roll triangles pointing inward into the shape of a candy cane with edges overlapping (see photos above).
 Lightly press triangles together to seal.
-I used exactly 1½ packages of crescent rolls to make the candy cane shape.
+I used exactly 1 1/2 packages of crescent rolls to make the candy cane shape.

 In a mixing bowl, beat together cream cheese and sugar, add egg; beat until smooth.

-Using a teaspoon, spoon cream cheese filling onto the larger part of each triangle; leaving around ½ on inch from the edges.
+Using a teaspoon, spoon cream cheese filling onto the larger part of each triangle; leaving around 1/2 on inch from the edges.
 You will have extra cheese left.

 Add teaspoons of cherry filling over the top of the cream cheese.

-- Fold tops of triangles towards the base end of each triangle and press lightly to seal.
+Fold tops of triangles towards the base end of each triangle and press lightly to seal.
 Using the extra croissant roll dough, cut the triangle ends off of 2 rolls to fill in extra spaces at the top of the candy cane as necessary.

-- Bake for around 15 minutes or until top of pastry is golden brown.
+Bake for around 15 minutes or until top of pastry is golden brown.

-- Allow to cool slightly before adding glaze.
+Allow to cool slightly before adding glaze.

-- Beat together powdered sugar and milk until smooth.
-May add an additional ½ Tbsp. of milk if too thick.
+Beat together powdered sugar and milk until smooth.
+May add an additional 1/2 Tbsp. of milk if too thick.

-- Using a teaspoon, drizzle glaze over crescent tops of candy cane.
+Using a teaspoon, drizzle glaze over crescent tops of candy cane.